Spectra of Jacobi operators via connection coefficient matrices: Introduction

-The paper is structured as follows.
-In Section \ref{sec:spectraltheory} we cover established results about spectral theory of Jacobi operators.
-In Section \ref{sec:connectioncoeffs} we discuss the basic properties of the connection coefficients matrix $C_{J \to D}$ for general Jacobi operators $J$ and $D$, and how they relate to spectra.
-In Section \ref{sec:Toeplitzplusfinite} we show how connection coefficient matrices apply to Toeplitz-plus-finite-rank Jacobi operators, and in Section \ref{sec:toeplitzplustraceclass} we extend these results to the Toeplitz-plus-trace-class case.
-Section \ref{sec:computability} is devoted to issues of computability.

-Appendix \ref{sec:numericalexperiments} gives an extensive array of numerical examples produced using an open source Julia package implementing the ideas of this paper called \emph{SpectralMeasures}.
-It makes use of the extensive open source Julia package called \emph{ApproxFun} \cite{olverapproxfun,olver2014practical}, in particular the features for defining and manipulating functions and infinite dimensional operators.
+\begin{itemize} \item In Section \ref{sec:spectraltheory} we outline basic, established results about spectral theory of Jacobi operators. \item In Section \ref{sec:connectioncoeffs} we discuss the basic properties of the connection coefficients matrix $C_{J \to D}$ for general Jacobi operators $J$ and $D$, and how they relate to the spectra of $J$ and $D$. \item In Section \ref{sec:Toeplitzplusfinite} we show how connection coefficient matrices apply to Toeplitz-plus-finite-rank Jacobi operators, and in Section \ref{sec:toeplitzplustraceclass} we extend these results to the Toeplitz-plus-trace-class case. \item Section \ref{sec:computability} is devoted to issues of computability. \item Appendix \ref{sec:numericalexperiments} gives an array of numerical examples produced using an open source Julia package SpectralMeasures.jl \cite{SpectralMeasuresjl} that implements the ideas of this paper.
+It makes extensive use of the open source Julia package {ApproxFun.jl} \cite{olverapproxfun,olver2014practical}, in particular the features for defining and manipulating functions and infinite-dimensional operators. \end{itemize}